webmeshproj/webmesh/examples/basic-auth-plugin/README.md

 For mTLS examples, the [operator](https://github.com/webmeshproj/operator) provides an easier setup and playground via cert-manager.

 Start and stop the example the same as the others.
+Use the `--basic-auth-username` and `--basic-auth-password` flags to set the username and password when using the CLI.